Registration of Tasmanian Surveyors

 - voluntary registration of surveyors practising other disciplines (such as engineering or hydrographic surveying) who have competency accreditation recognised by a relevant surveying institution as satisfying national competency standards.

-The Surveyor General maintains a Register of Tasmanian Surveyors under Section (4)(a) of the Surveyors Act 2002 but is not responsible for determining the professional competence of persons wishing to be added to the register.
+The Surveyor-General maintains the Register of Tasmanian Surveyors under Section (4)(a) of the Surveyors Act 2002 but is not responsible for determining the professional competence of persons wishing to be added to the register.

-A person applying for registration as a land surveyor under the must have the educational and practical training prescribed by the Surveyors Regulations 2014 and the Tasmanian Land Surveyors Accreditation Board administers a process that enables applicants to establish their professional competency to practise as a registered land surveyor in Tasmania.
+A person applying for initial registration as a land surveyor in Tasmania must have the educational and practical training prescribed by the Surveyors Regulations 2014.
+The Tasmanian Land Surveyors Accreditation Board (TLSAB), a sub-committee of the Institute of Surveyors Tasmania, administers a process that enables applicants to establish their professional competency to practise as a registered land surveyor in Tasmania.

 The annual registration period runs from 1 January to 31 December and the full fee applies for part year registration applications.